Arvidsjaur

 Arvidsjaur ([ˈǎrːvɪdsjaʊr]; Árviesjávrrie; Árvehávvre) is a locality and the seat of Arvidsjaur Municipality in Norrbotten County, province of Lapland, Sweden with 4,635 inhabitants in 2010.

 Arvidsjaur is a center for the European car industry.
 During the winter months, major car-manufacturers perform arctic trials in the Arvidsjaur Municipality.
 The town also fosters tourism by offering snowmobile tours, trekking, skiing, fishing and dogsled rides.

+History

+Arvidsjaur is a Swedish adaptation of the Ume Sámi word árviesjávrrie, derived from árvies ("generous" or "one who gives abundantly") and jávrrie ("lake"), referring to the fishing in the nearby lake of the same name.
+Aruens järff by was the Swedishized name of the Sámi village where the Arvidsjaur Church was built in 1607.
+In the Place Name Register, the variants *Arfwids Jerfwi by (1606) and Arfwids Järfwi (1607) are documented.

 Sport

 The following sports clubs are in Arvidsjaur: